mattpjohnson/drb/README.md

   </a>
 </p>

 drb (Date Regex Builder) is a library to aide in generating regular expressions to match dates.
-See the [documentation](https://mattpjohnson.github.io/drb).

 # Table of Contents <!-- omit in toc -->